ckosanovic/OMICS_LOGIC/Data_visualization/PCA_and_clustering/LIHC_BRCA_RNAseq_data/PCA_and_clustering_liver_breast_expression_data.md

 ![](PCA_analysis_and_clustering_liver_breast_expression_data_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-## kmeans Clustering
+## K-means Clustering

 Each object will be assigned to a group depending upon similarity or distance between them.

-kmeans is the most popular method to partition observations into clusters. kmeans will take first random point in data and from that point, create a centroid and find the closest element to that point.
+K-means is the most popular method to partition observations into clusters.
+K-means will take first random point in data and from that point, create a centroid and find the closest element to that point.
 Then, those 2 points become one and it searches for the next closest point to the new centroid and so on.